-Unfortunately, many nonprofits receiving Google Ad Grants simply aren't making the most of their grant money.
+However, many nonprofits receiving Google AdWords grants simply aren't making the most of their grant money.

 Why?
 In most cases, these organizations just don't have the experience or expertise needed to supercharge their AdWords strategies, leaving them with money left on the table or spending money on tactics that don't deliver a positive ROI.